scrabbletank/farhome-rules/rulesdoc.md

 - **Thunderstrike:** Call town a thundering bolt of lightning at a target creature in range.
 The creature makes a Dexterity save against your spellcasting, on fail taking 1 wounds and 4 wound dice in lightning damage.
 In addition, all creatures within 2 tiles of the target must make a Stamina save or take 2 wound dice in thunder damage, being knocked prone on a critical.

-Add a proficiency die for every level cast above 7th.
+Add an enhanced die for every level cast above 7th.

 ___
 #### Mass Fireball